-None of the approved CoPAS elective courses fit into my course schedule – can I still enrol in the CoPAS program?
+None of the approved CoPAS elective courses fit into my course schedule – can I still enrol in the CoPAS specialization?

 Yes, you can elect to do a Directed Reading Course in the area of addictions, jointly negotiated with a faculty supervisor (check with your faculty advisor in your home department for more information and guidance on Directed Reading courses).

-How do I apply for the CoPAS program?
+How do I apply for the CoPAS specialization?